Old card punch models, 1890 through the 1930s. These are machines that that

 Machine Co., Hollerith's company that was to become IBM.
 The 1901 patent

-operated from a keyboard), allowing a skilled operator to punch must faster
+operated from a keyboard), allowing a skilled operator to punch much faster

 than on previous models.
 Also see